valeriia-yahlo/valeriia-yahlo/README.md

 ### Tools

-`Git` `GitHub` `Microsoft Excel` `Microsoft Office` `Jupyter Notebook`
+`GitHub` `Jupyter Notebook` `Microsoft Office`

 ---

 ## 🤝 Research Collaboration

-I am interested in collaborating with researchers, faculty members, and students on projects related to:
+I am interested in collaborating with researchers, faculty members, and students on interdisciplinary projects at the intersection of:

-* Cybersecurity and social engineering
+* Cybersecurity and Information Security
-* Human-centered cybersecurity
-* Data-driven cybersecurity
+* Data Analytics and Data-Driven Decision Making
-* Cybersecurity awareness and education
+* Human-Centered Computing and Technology
-* Cybersecurity in financial institutions
+* Cybersecurity Risk Management
-* Information security management
+* Information Systems and Digital Technologies
-* Data analytics for cybersecurity and risk management
+* Artificial Intelligence and Intelligent Systems
+* Privacy, Security, and Trust in Digital Environments
-* Digital transformation
+* Technology Management and Digital Transformation
-* Technology-enabled risk management
+* Cybersecurity in Financial and Organizational Contexts
+* Human Factors and Technology Adoption
+* Risk Assessment and Technology-Enabled Management
-* Interdisciplinary research combining cybersecurity, analytics, and management
+* Interdisciplinary research combining cybersecurity, data analytics, information systems, and management

 I am particularly interested in opportunities involving: